Brennen-Hill/Brennen-Hill.github.io/_projects/Quantum_Compiler.md

 ---

-### **2. Compiler Architecture & Implementation**
+### **2. Compiler Architecture and Design**

-A multi-pass compiler was architected in **Common Lisp**, a language chosen for its high performance (comparable to C), powerful macro system, and exceptional suitability for building domain-specific languages (DSLs) and compilers.
-The compiler translates a high-level Python representation into an optimized binary block.

-The compilation pipeline was designed as follows:

-1.  **Frontend & High-Level IR:** The compiler ingests high-level experimental logic.
-This logic is translated into a custom high-level Intermediate Representation (IR) that preserves semantic concepts like loops, conditionals, arrays, and parametric sweeps (which run an experiment multiple times with different hyperparameters).

-2.  **Optimization & Resource Management:** Compiler passes perform crucial optimizations, including precise timing calculations and automatic resource allocation.
-A custom **stack and heap** were implemented to manage data.
-The compiler also manages three distinct memory spaces on the FPGA: **program instruction memory, waveform data memory, and general data memory**, and correctly allocates resources across them.
+To meet the demands of speed, extensibility, and meta-programming, the compiler was architected in **Common Lisp**.
+Lisp's powerful macro system is exceptionally suited for creating domain-specific languages (DSLs) and compilers, while its performance is comparable to low-level languages like C.

+The compiler operates in multiple passes, transforming a high-level experimental description into a final binary block.
+The pipeline's core strength lies in its use of a two-stage Intermediate Representation (IR).

+1.  **High-Level IR:** This representation captures the experiment's abstract logic, such as loops, conditional branches, array operations, and variable references.
-3.  **Assembly-Level IR:** A second, low-level IR was created to serve as an "assembly API."
-This IR provides a language of instructions that correspond directly to binary operations (e.g., `(command source destination)`).
-This abstraction was critical for simplifying the final code generation pass and enabling targeted optimizations.
+2.  **Low-Level "Assembly API" IR:** A second, custom IR was designed to serve as a direct, human-readable mapping to the tProcessor's binary instruction set.
+This "assembly API" facilitated advanced compiler optimizations, automatic resource allocation, and precise timing calculations before the final binary was generated.

-4.  **Backend & Binary Generation:** The final pass translates the low-level assembly IR into a raw binary block.
-High-level control structures like `if` statements and `loops` are compiled down to hardware-native conditional and unconditional jump instructions.
-The final output is a block of binary ready to be loaded directly onto the tProcessor.
+#### **Key Compiler Passes and Features:**

+- **Translation:** High-level control structures (loops, if-statements) were systematically translated into low-level jump and conditional branch instructions, executable by the tProcessor.
+- **Optimization:** The multi-pass design enabled optimization phases to refine the generated code, manage resources efficiently, and calculate precise instruction timing.
+- **Memory Management:** A custom stack and heap were implemented to manage data.
+The compiler automatically allocated and referenced data across the tProcessor's three distinct memory spaces:
+  - **Program Memory:** Storing the compiled binary instructions.
+  - **Waveform Memory:** Storing pulse and envelope data.
+  - **General Data Memory:** For experimental results and variables.
+- **Parametric Sweeps:** A critical feature for experimental physics was implemented, allowing researchers to define sets of hyperparameters.
+The compiler automatically generated code to iterate through each parameter set, running the experiment multiple times in a single deployment.

 ---

-### **3. Core Challenge: Reverse-Engineering the Undocumented ISA**
+### **3. Core Engineering Challenge: tProcessor ISA Reverse Engineering**

-A primary obstacle was that the official documentation for the QICK tProcessor's 32-bit binary instruction set (ISA) was critically inaccurate, with over half of the specifications being incorrect.
+A significant obstacle emerged early in the project: the available documentation for the QICK tProcessor's 32-bit binary instruction set was sparse and, in over half the cases, inaccurate.
 This made direct compilation impossible.

-A systematic, empirical methodology was developed to reverse-engineer the true ISA from first principles:

-- **Systematic Testing:** A test harness was created to deploy custom-generated 32-bit binary strings directly to the FPGA.
-- **Bit-Level Mapping:** Individual bits and bit-fields were systematically toggled (1 vs. 0) to observe their effect on the hardware's output.
-- **Hierarchical Deduction:** This "trial and error" process was structured as a systematic search.
-It was discovered that certain bits acted as control flags, changing the function of other locations in the instruction word.
-By mapping these dependencies, the hierarchy of the ISA was uncovered.

-This rigorous reverse-engineering process successfully mapped the _true_ binary interface, creating an accurate specification from scratch and enabling the successful completion of the compiler.
+To solve this, I initiated a **systematic reverse-engineering** process.
+This was not random trial-and-error but a methodical investigation:

+1.  **Hypothesis and Test:** I formulated hypotheses about the function of specific bits or bit-fields within the 32-bit instruction word.
+2.  **Empirical Validation:** I wrote small compiler passes to generate specific binaries based on these hypotheses.
+These binaries were then deployed and executed on the Xilinx RFSoC hardware.
+3.  **Iterative Mapping:** By observing the hardware's output (or lack thereof), I systematically mapped the function of each bit.
+This involved discovering the hierarchical dependencies within the instruction format—determining how certain bits acted as "control flags" that changed the meaning of other bit-fields.
+4.  **Full ISA Reconstruction:** This rigorous, empirical process was repeated until a complete and accurate map of the tProcessor's executable binary format was constructed.
+This validated map became the foundation for the low-level "Assembly API" and the compiler's final code-generation pass.

 ---